 The Centre for Feminist Research/ Le Centre de recherches féministes is an internationally recognized Centre for research on gender, race, class, indigeneity, disability, sexuality, and women’s issues.

 The Centre for Automotive Research (CAR) at York University provides a unique and integrated hub for Small and Medium Enterprises (SMEs) within the Canadian automotive sector.

 Comprised of faculty whose research interests span ancient Israel to contemporary Judaism and Jewish communities, the Israel and Golda Koschitzky Centre for Jewish Studies promotes Jewish Studies research while enhancing delivery of Jewish Studies courses on campus and offering stimulating scholarly programs open to the community.

-The mandate of IC@L is to establish itself as a nationally leading and internationally recognized research unit focusing on the science of computing and its realization to enable novel solutions and technologies.
+The mandate of the Centre for Innovation in Computing @ Lassonde is to establish itself as a nationally leading and internationally recognized research unit focusing on the science of computing and its realization to enable novel solutions and technologies.

 The Centre for Refugee Studies (CRS) at York is an interdisciplinary community of researchers dedicated to advancing the well-being of refugees and others displaced by violence, persecution, human rights abuses, and environmental degradation through innovative research, education, and policy engagement.

 The Centre for Research on Biomolecular Interactions (CRBI) brings together researchers from the Departments of Chemistry and Biology, within the Faculty of Science at York University, to further understanding of the mechanistic details of how biomolecules interact with one another, the relationship between biomolecular interactions and cellular processes, and how biomolecular interactions can be used to diagnose and treat diseases.